Backpack chair

 A backpack chair is a combination of a camping chair and a backpack.
 They are sometimes used for day trips, camping, fishing or hunting, especially for stand hunting where the hunter waits for long periods.
 They typically have a volume in line with a large daypack, for example around 25-40 liters, so that they can carry necessary equipment, but are often not designed to be able to comfortably carry very heavy loads (such as for example carrying meat).
 Backpack chairs often have a frame constructed from aluminum or steel tubes.

 Two important parameters for a backpack chair are carrying and seating comfort, and there are many different designs and constructions with different compromises aiming to achieve both good carrying and seating comfort.
-Another important parameter in regards to hunting is seating height (for example 25–40 cm), and which height is appropriate can vary on the basis of a person's height, the type of hunting and whether the hunter intends to shoot from a seated position.
+Another important parameter in regard to hunting is seating height (for example 25–40 cm), and which height is appropriate can vary on the basis of a person's height, the type of hunting and whether the hunter intends to shoot from a seated position.
 Furthermore, a chair for hunting should preferably not squeak or make noise when sitting or walking.

 Several patents on backpack chairs have been granted.